 1. DKIM Signature Not Set Up

-If you don’t configure a custom DKIM signature, email providers like GSuite and Microsoft 365 will automatically sign your outgoing emails with their default DKIM key (e.g., d=domain.gappssmtp.com for Google or d=domain.onmicrosoft.com for Office365).
+If you don’t configure a custom DKIM signature, email providers like Google and Microsoft will automatically sign your outgoing emails with their default DKIM key (e.g., d=domain.gappssmtp.com for Google).
 These default signatures don’t represent your domain; instead, they reflect the email provider’s domain.
-To set up DKIM under your domain, you need to configure the correct DKIM entries in your DNS provider (such as GoDaddy, Rackspace, or Cloudflare).
+To set up DKIM under your domain, you need to configure the correct DKIM entries in your DNS provider such as GoDaddy, Rackspace, or Cloudflare.

 In this case, DMARC fails because of email domain misalignment.
 If someone receives an email from example.com but it’s signed as example.gappssmtp.com or example.onmicrosoft.com, DMARC won’t recognize it as authorized.
 You can view examples of this issue, along with screenshots, in the EasyDMARC dashboard.